Zhengzhong-You/RouteOpt/README.md

 This command will read the instance from the `0`-th line of the `.ins` file with the initial UB as 1000.

 Note that, if the `.ins` file contains a UB, it will be automatically read from the file, and the UB provided by -u will be ignored.
 The `.ins` files in idx folder now all contain a UB (optimal value).
-For instance, you can type in:
+For instance, you can type：

    ```
    ./CVRP -d idx/cvrp_200_200_opt.ins -n 0